Sea Salt vs Table Salt – which one to use?

 All types of salt in their unprocessed form contain vital minerals and trace elements that our body needs – remember, our blood composition is similar to that of the sea water.

 According to Dr. Batmanghelidj’s:

-It is not the presence of sodium chloride that is unhealthy for us but the absence of the other minerals that keep our electro balance stable.
+It is not the presence of sodium chloride that is unhealthy for us but the absence of the other minerals that keep the electrolyte balance in our body, stable.

 When talking of Sea Salt vs Table Salt, you should be aware of the fact that many table salts labeled “sea salt” are washed or boiled, which removes minerals and trace elements from the salt.
-These salts are toxic to the body.
+These salts are toxic to to us.
 Be aware of “Sea salt” labels.
-Source: “Health Miracles in Water & Salt , by Dr. Batmanghelidj’s
+Source: “Health Miracles in Water & Salt” , by Dr. Batmanghelidj’s

 Iodine in salt